Sec-Mini-Projects/IDA-Scripts/README.md

 ####Find buffer overflow v2.idc

-Finds shellcode and stops execution once shellcode has been found, allowing for the shellcode to be stepped through and debugged.
+Finds shellcode and stops execution once found, allowing for the shellcode to be stepped through and debugged.

 ####FindSysCalls_x32.idc / FindSysCalls_x64.idc